 As for downsides, Quicken’s rates can be higher than other lenders as we mentioned before.
 The company also isn’t tied to a retail banking operation, so there are no home equity lines of credit (HELOCs) or home equity loans.
 You also can’t bundle all your banking needs with one lender as Quicken only offers home loans.
 If that’s what you’re looking for, U.S. Bank, our No.1 pick, is a good option or Chase Bank, our best lender in 2018.

 Best Lender for Californian High-Income Homebuyers: SoFi

 If you live in Silicon Valley, you might already be familiar with SoFi, a startup mortgage lender that targets high-income tech workers.
-Headquartered in Healdsburg, California, the company was founded in 2011 and has grown quickly, thanks to $2.2 billion in funding.
-SoFi is an attractive mortgage lender option for those who fit in their ideal demographics: high-earning, low down payment savings homebuyers.
+Headquartered in San Francisco, the company was founded in 2011 and has grown quickly, thanks to $2.2 billion in funding.
+SoFi is an attractive mortgage lender option for those who fit in their ideal demographics: high-earning, low down payment homebuyers.
 You won’t find low-income options at this lender, such as FHA, USDA or other government-backed loan programs.
 The company only deals with conventional and jumbo loans in fixed-rate and adjustable-rate terms for home purchases and refinances.

 To get started with the company, you can get your rates in two minutes after filling out a prequalification application.
 Since the firm is a startup, the web experience is pretty top-notch.
 The site is well-designed and optimized for mobile, and displays crucial information such as rates, fees, prequalification process, FAQs and customer reviews.